MTTGIT19/ClassiPY/README.md

 ` -C ` = CUI or S
 #### Optional flags:
 ` -O ` = /NEW_FOLDER <br>
-:bangbang: **BY DEFAULT FILES WILL DUMP INTO THE SAME DIRECTORY AS THE ORIGINALS Unless you speficiy the -O flag.
+:bangbang: **BY DEFAULT FILES WILL DUMP INTO THE SAME DIRECTORY AS THE ORIGINALS unless you specify the -O flag.
 See examples below.**
 ## :three: Examples
 #### CUI banner labels
 `./classiPY -I <image directory> -C CUI`